TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Somehow clear dead entities after each seek in main

+- Crash when manually advancing but not when seeking
+	- also check if the plain advance remembers to set the commands properly

 - Make snapshot frequency configurable
+	- Actually let's just quickly implement map there

+- Determinism fixes
+	- Change unordered containers to ordered ones in the mode state
+	- Change unordered containers to ordered ones in the entropy
+	- Change unordered containers to ordered ones in the visible entities
+		- Actually, just provide sort inside layers for domains that require ordering
+			- e.g. get first bomb

 - Implement tree node for the children of commands in history gui